mdg357/hud/README.md

 # Heads Up Display (H.U.D.)

 ## Installation
-`npm install angular@1.4.7 bootstrap bootswatch jquery moment --save`
+`npm install --save-dev`

 ## Setup
 * Obtain your Habitica API User and Key from [https://habitica.com/#/options/settings/api](Habitica)
-* Obtain your Open Weather Map API key from [862137d98135c77c0c189f43d5659c6f](OpenWeatherMap)
+* Obtain your Open Weather Map API key from [http://home.openweathermap.org/](OpenWeatherMap)

 All three of these will go into the `settings.js` located under `assets/js/`